-The Director, Supplies & Disposals, State of Haryana had filed a complaint before CCI alleging collusion and bid rigging by cement manufacturers in violation of Section 3(1) and 3(3)(d) of the Competition Act, 2002.
+The Director, Supplies & Disposals, State of Haryana had filed a complaint before CCI alleging collusion and bid rigging by cement manufacturers in violation of Section 3(1) and Section 3(3)(d) of the Competition Act, 2002.
 In January 2017, the CCI passed an order against seven (7) cement manufacturers, including the Company imposing a penalty calculated at the rate of 0.3% of the average turnover of the last three (3) years from financial year 2012-13 to financial year 2014-15.
 In respect of the Company, the amount of penalty works out to ₹35.32 Crore.

 An appeal is pending before NCLAT in the said matter against the orders of the CCI.
-As on December 31,

-2020, the penalty amount of ₹35.32 Crore is disclosed 25.2 Cost Auditor as a contingent liability in the Notes to Financial Statements [Refer Note 40(A)(b)].
+In the intervening period, there was no progress due to Covid related lockdowns and limited virtual functioning.
+As on December 31, 2021, the penalty amount of ₹35.32 Crore is disclosed as a contingent liability in the Notes to Financial Statements [Refer Note 40(A)(b)].
 There are no further developments during the year under review in respect of the above cases.